 Sacramento is a food town – no question.
-But how can you experience the culinary greatness of Sacramento during a pandemic?
-By making your own to-go foodie tour, of course!
-Our restaurants need your support now more than ever, and you can give them that support while enjoying their tasty creations, or purchasing a gift card for friends and family.
+Now that the county has relaxed its Covid restrictions, you can experience the culinary greatness of Sacramento in a somewhat normal way.
+Our restaurants need your support now more than ever, and you can give them that support while enjoying their tasty creations inside, on their patio, or continue with a curbside run.

 Peruse the list of some of Sacramento's foodie favorites below, and enjoy a favorite dish or experience a new place tonight.

-With a Bernardo Benedict, brioche French toast, and many other scrumptious items on the breakfast menu, how could you not start your foodie exploration with curbside pickup at Café Bernardo?
+With a Bernardo Benedict, brioche French toast, and many other scrumptious items on the breakfast menu, how could you not start your foodie exploration with Café Bernardo?
 This casual restaurant’s concept is based on the European tradition of café dining and has been a staple in the Sacramento dining scene for more than 25 years.
-How do you like your eggs – In a scramble or an omelette?
+How do you like your eggs – In a scramble or an omelet?
 How about a pumpkin spice pancake?
 They have those, too.

 Midtown Farmers Market